proffectiv/new_conway_order_automation/.github/GITHUB_ACTIONS_SETUP.md

 ### When No Orders Found

 - Skips email sending gracefully
-- Logs "No recent orders" or "No bike orders"
+- Logs "No orders found", "No new orders", or "No bike orders"
 - Considered successful execution

-## 🔄 Migration from Daily Schedule
+## 🔄 System Benefits

-If you're migrating from the daily schedule:
+This simplified system provides several advantages:

-1. **Keep both workflows** initially for safety
+1. **Comprehensive Coverage**: Always checks the full 24-hour window, ensuring no orders are missed
-2. **Monitor frequent checks** for a few days
+2. **Duplicate Prevention**: Uses processed orders tracking to prevent duplicate notifications
-3. **Disable daily workflow** once confident
+3. **Simplified Maintenance**: Single check method reduces complexity
-4. **Update monitoring** to account for frequent execution
+4. **Robust Error Recovery**: If a check fails, the next run still covers the full time window

-The frequent check workflow is designed to be more responsive and efficient than daily checks while being robust enough for production use.
+The workflow is designed to be responsive and efficient while being robust enough for production use.

 ---